-AUTHORIZATION TO PURCHASE FROM GOVERNMENT SUPPLY SOURCES (SAMPLE FORMAT)

-SUBJECT: Authorization to Purchase from Government Supply Sources (Contractor's Name) (Contractor's Address) (CAGE Code) 1.
-You are hereby authorized to use Government sources in performing Contract No fo r [insert th requiring activity's DoD Activity Address Code (DoDAAC)], as follows: [Insert applicable purchasing authority g contractor.] given to the 2.a.
+AUTHORIZATION TO PURCHASE FROM GOVERNMENT SUPPLY SOURCES (SAMPLE FORMAT) SUBJECT: Authorization to Purchase from Government Supply Sources (Contractor's Name) (Contractor's Address) (CAGE Code) 1.
+You are hereby authorized to use Government sources in performing Contract No for [insert the requiring activity's DoD Activity Address Code (DoDAAC)], as follows: [Insert applicable purchasing authority given to the contractor.]
+2.a.
 Purchase Orders Under Federal Supply Schedules or Personal Property Rehabilitation Price Schedules.
-Pla orders in accordance with the terms and conditions of the attached Schedule(s) and this authorization.
-Attach a co authorization to the order (unless a copy was previously furnished to the Federal Supply Schedule or Personal Proceedings of the Price Schedule Contractor).
-Insert the following statement in the order: py of this This order is placed under written authorization from dated ().
-In the event of any inconsistency between the terms and conditions of f this order and those of the Federal Supply Schedule or Personal Property Rehabilitation Price Schedule contract, the latter will govern
+Place orders in accordance with the terms and conditions of the attached Schedule(s) and this authorization.
+Attach a copy of this authorization to the order (unless a copy was previously furnished to the Federal Supply Schedule or Personal Property Rehabilitation Price Schedule contractor).
+Insert the following statement in the order: This order is placed under written authorization from dated ().
+In the event of any inconsistency between the terms and conditions of this order and those of the Federal Supply Schedule or Personal Property Rehabilitation Price Schedule contract, the latter will govern.

 - b.
 Requisitioning from the General Services Administration (GSA) or the Department of Defense (DoD).
 Place orders in accordance with this authorization and, as appropriate, the following: - (1) Federal Standard Requisitioning and Issue Procedures (FEDSTRIP) (GSA FEDSTRIP Operating Guide: FPMR 101-26.2 (41 CFR 101-26.2)).
 Copies are available from the Superintendent of Documents, Government Printing Office, Washington, DC 20402; telephone (202) 512-1800; facsimile (202) 512-2250. - (2) Military Standard Requisitioning and Issue Procedures (MILSTRIP) (DoD 4000.25-1-M).
-Copies are available from the Defense Logistics Agency, Administrative Support Center East, ATTN: ASCE-WS, 14 Dedication Drive, Suite 3, POD 43, New Cumberland, PA 17070-5011; telephone 1-888-DLA-PUBS(352-7827), or (717) 770-6034; facsimile (717) 770-4817.
+Copies are available from the Defense Logistics Agency, Administrative Support Center East, ATTN: ASCE-WS, 14 Dedication Drive, Suite 3,

-c.
+770-4817. c.
 Enterprise Software Initiative.
-Place orders in accordance with the Software Agreement(s), or instructions for obtaining commercial software Initiative inventories, and this authorization.
-Attach a copy of this authorization to the Enterprise Software Agreement contractor).
-Insert the formula of the Enterprise Software Agreement contractor. re or software maintenance from Enterprise Software rization to the order (unless a copy was previously This order is placed under written authorization from dated ().
-In the event of any inconsistency between the terms ar nd conditions of this order, and those of the Enterprise Software Agreement, the latter will govern.
+Place orders in accordance with t he terms and conditions of the attached Enterprise Software Agreement(s), or instructions for obtaining commercial soft ware or software maintenance from Enterprise Software initiative inventories, and this authorization.
+Attach a copy of this aut horization to the order (unless a copy was previously furnished to the Enterprise Software Agreement contractor).
+Insert the e following statement in the order: This order is placed under written authorization from dated ).
+In the event of any inconsistency between the terms and conditions of this order, and those of the Enterprise Software Agreement, the latter will govern.
 3. [Insert other provisions as necessary.]
 4. This authority is not transferable or assignable.
-5. The DoD Activity Address Directory (DoDAAD) (DLM 4000.25, Volume 6, Chapter 2) Activity Address Code to which this Authorization applies is 6.
-This Authorization expires (Contracting Officer)
+5. The DoD Activity Address Directory (DoDAAD) (DLM 4000.2 25, Volume 6, Chapter 2) Activity Address Code to which this Authorization applies is 6.
+This Authorization expires .
+(Contracting Officer)